The-Rainbowland/.github/profile/README.md

-## ⚜️ Welcome to The Rainbowland's official documentation and help resource.
+## ⚜️ Welcome to AquaTerra World official documentation and help resource.

 What is The Rainbowland Metaverse?
 ⚜️ Step into the future of virtual worlds with Rainbowland Metaverse.
 Our AI-powered platform offers endless opportunities for play, education, and entertainment.
 With benefits like immersive gameplay, educational experiences, and movie viewing, there's never been a better time to join our community.
 Come explore, learn, and have fun in the Rainbowland Metaverse today!